lilgallon/javafx-nero-engine/README.md

 ## 3. Contributing

 Just fork the project and make the changes that you find necessary.
 If you use IntelliJ, you just need to open the folder as a project.
+Then make sure to right click on:
+- "src/main/resources" add "Mark Directory as" -> "Resources root",
+- "src/main/java", add "Mark Directory as" -> "Sources root",
+- "src/test/java", add "Mark Directory as" -> "Test Sources root",
+- "src/demo/java", add "Mark Directory as" -> "Sources root",
-Then make sure to right click on "src/res" add "Mark Directory as" -> "Resources root".
+- "src/demo/resources", add "Mark Directory as" -> "Resources root".

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## 4. Contributors